cs220s24/JT-Discord-Bot/README.md

 Tutorial link: https://realpython.com/how-to-make-a-discord-bot-python/

-# Discord Bot Project
+# Discord Sports Bot

-This Discord bot is designed to connect to Discord servers (guilds), welcome new members, and deliver basketbalkl news.
-The bot uses the Python library `py-cord` to interact with the Discord API, and it also ensures secure HTTPS requests with SSL certificates via `certifi`.
+This Discord bot is designed to enhance server engagement by hosting trivia games and delivering sports news.
+The bot connects to a Discord server, engages members through trivia games, and tracks their scores.
+Additionally, the bot utilizes webhooks to fetch and relay sports news updates directly from Twitter, keeping your community informed of the latest sports events.

+# Commands
+`!starttrivia`: Initiates a trivia game in the designated trivia channel.
+The bot randomly selects five questions from the loaded trivia question pool and presents them one at a time to the participants.

+`!answer <response>`: Allows participants to submit their answers.
+The bot evaluates the response, updates the score accordingly, and proceeds to the next question.

 ## Setup Instructions

 ### Prerequisites

-- Install python
-- pip (Python package installer)
+- Amazon Web Services (AWS)

 ### Installation